GoogleCloudPlatform/cloud-foundation-fabric/modules/cos-container/README.md

 - in production, to easily add glue components for services like DNS (eg to work around inbound/outbound forwarding limitations)
 - as a basis to implement cloud-native production deployments that leverage cloud-init for configuration management

+## Updating cloud-config on running instances

+- [ ] describe the need to restart

+## Combining with the compute-vm module

+- [ ] describe and add example

 ## Available modules

 ### CoreDNS